This is step 5 of setting up a fully working Brand in Studio Server for everyday use in a standard workflow environment. (See a list of all steps)

 Step 3.
 When you have finished entering values, click the Update button to recalculate the deadlines.

-Note: You must have updated all these tables to have a complete definition.
+Note: All these tables must be updated to have a complete definition.
 Ensure therefore to fill in the form from top to bottom.
 Click on ALL update buttons at least once to complete the definition.
 If you decide to add a Category or Status to the Brand definition, keep in mind that you have to update the relative deadlines as well in order to have correctly working deadlines.

 - Relative Deadlines of Categories.
 Controls how long before the Issue Deadline — set for the Issue in which the Category is used — each Category must be ready at.